waymarkedtrails/waymarked-trails-site/django/helppages/mtb_about.en.rst

 .. subpage:: rendering Rendering OSM data

-Cykling routes in OSM should be entered as relations.
+Cycling routes in OSM should be entered as relations.
 How this works is described in detail on the `cycle routes`_ tagging page in the OSM wiki.
 This map shows all relations that have at least the following tags:

 ::